pietmondrian.info |

 Art shows that we are all parts of a much wider "design" where each individuality is no longer so important as some people believe.

 You know what most disturb me about all of this?
-Not only I had to improve their job but I also have to waste my time explaining to them the reasons why I had to do that.
-I have to show them how, where and when they have missed the point and therefore did not properly fulfill their duty...
+Not only I have to improve their work but I also have to waste my time explaining to them the reasons why I have to do that.
+I have to show them where they have missed the point.

 CG: Well, they were probably not always able to..

 MS: Yes and they seem to forget that it could be worth every once in a while listening to what some artists have to say about art.
 After all Piet Mondrian was an artist, not an art historian, a critic or a curator.
-These people are very well paid; I am not and I have to teach them how to see.
-This would be okay with me if they would at least open their mind.
-What is not okay is that they use their power to censor my work and prevent people to know about their inabilities and most important to learn more about Mondrian's oeuvre.
+Why should they use their media power to censor the valuable contribution of an independent artist and thereby prevent the public from improving their knowledge about art?
+Mondrian would not approve.

 You paint..
 Don't you?
 And you write as well about art...
 And your writings disturb the establishment..

-At your place I would only be proud..
+At your place I would only be proud of myself..

 Dear Michael,